HarmeetSokhi/storygenerator/README.md

 # Project Name: Story Generator

+##Motivation
+As a parent, I want to provide my kid with a fun and engaging activity during the holidays, So that they can stay motivated to draw and be occupied.

 This project is a Python application that allows users to upload a drawing, which is then processed to generate a story based on the image.
 The story is then converted into an audio file, and a new image is generated using AI.
 The application utilizes:
     1. Streamlit for creating the web interface.
     2. Azure Vision API for image captioning.